coklacour/modelisation/README.md

     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make predictions │   │
+    │   ├── models         <- Scripts to train models and then use trained models to make predictions
+    │   │
+    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations ├── utils              <- Scripts utility that are used throughout several parts of the project ├── README.md          <- The top-level README for developers using this project.